Atrate/qubes-utils/README.md

 # License

-See the respective projects' pages for their licenses.
+See the respective projects' pages for their licenses (most are [AGPL-3.0-or-later](https://www.gnu.org/licenses/agpl-3.0.html)).